ImmutableVariable/learnityourself/docs/python/introduction.md

     2. If it is not installed, you can install it by running `sudo apt install python3` within a terminal.

 ### Creating your first program
-1. Open a terminal (command prompt, etc) on your computer and choose a appropriate directory.
+1. Open a terminal (command prompt, etc.) on your computer and choose a appropriate directory.
 2. Create a new file `<name>.py` (for example, `hello.py`).
-3. Open the file in a text editor (VSCode, Notepad++, etc) and add the following code:
+3. Open the file in a text editor (VSCode, Notepad++, etc.) and add the following code:
 ```python
 print("Hello, World!")
 ```